Aichi Prefecture Day 1: Visiting Handa City and Himaka Island, where the Best Breweries and Seafood Industries Abound

-I, along with other travel and food writers, arrived in Chubu Centrair International Airport via Singapore Airlines.
-The airport, which is located in Tokoname City in Aichi Prefecture, was our jump off point to the neighboring city of Handa.
+Along with other travel and food writers, I arrived at Chubu Centrair International Airport via Singapore Airlines.
+The airport, which is located in Tokoname City in Aichi Prefecture, was our jump-off point to the neighboring city of Handa.

 Handa City, or Handa-shi, served as a trading port for cotton and processed food during the Tokugawa Period in Japan from 1603 to 1867.
-In the latter years in Japanese history, Handa became known for its brewing industry.
+Handa became known for its brewing industry in the latter years of Japanese history.

 Part of our itinerary for the day was the famous Red Brick Building in Handa.
-Just like its name, Red Brick Building is a literal red bricked building, and is an old brewery factory that was constructed way back in 1887.
+Like its name, Red Brick Building is a literal red-bricked building and is an old brewery factory constructed way back in 1887.

-It was only after touring around when I understood why the Red Brick Building appears that way.
+After touring around, I understood why the Red Brick Building appears that way.
 The building is a monument in itself.
-It was declared as a National Tangible Cultural Property, and the bullet holes in its walls serve as reminders of the American air raids in 1945, during World War II.
-At present, The Red Brick Building also stands as a symbol for Handa’s current legacy of processing one of Japan’s most excellent brand of beer—the Kabuto beer.
+It was declared a National Tangible Cultural Property, and the bullet holes in its walls serve as reminders of the American air raids in 1945, during World War II.
+At present, The Red Brick Building also stands as a symbol for Handa’s current legacy of processing one of Japan’s most excellent brands of beer—the Kabuto beer.

-“Kabuto” is a Japanese word that means “samurai helmet”.
+“Kabuto” is a Japanese word that means “samurai helmet.”
 The Kabuto beer is a brand that is produced the best in Handa.
-The Red Brick Building, which stood before me, was the very factory that used to process the said beer.
-Although the building isn’t functional anymore and only stands as a symbolical figure in Handa, the Kabuto beer is still sold in several restaurants and pubs in Handa.
+The Red Brick Building that stood before me was the same factory that used to process the said beer.
+Although the building isn’t functional anymore and only stands as a symbolic figure in Handa, the Kabuto beer is still sold in several restaurants and pubs in Handa.

 Our next stop for the day also showcased Handa City’s excellence in brewing.
-Our next stop, Kunizakari Sake no Bunkakan Museum, or the “Kunizakari Sake Culture Museum” in English, was, contrary to our previous stop, a big black building.
-The museum showed the importance of Sake or rice wine to Handa’s history and culture.
+Our next stop, Kunizakari Sake no Bunkakan Museum, or the “Kunizakari Sake Culture Museum” in English, was a big black building contrary to our previous visit.
+The Museum showed the importance of Sake or rice wine to Handa’s history and culture.

-Later in our tour inside the museum, we were given the chance to taste various types of Sake produced by the Nakano Sake Brewery, which is one of the veteran Sake brewers in town.
+Later in our tour inside the Museum, we were given a chance to taste various types of Sake produced by the Nakano Sake Brewery, one of the veteran Sake brewers in town.
 Cheers!
 Or, as the Japanese say it, “kampai”!

 After our trip to the two breweries, we headed south of Handa-shi, to the edge of Aichi Prefecture that overlooks Chita Bay and Mikawa Bay.
 Our next stop for the day was Himaka Island, one of the three small islands in Mikawa Bay, the other two being Shinojma and Sakushima.
 We got to Himaka Island via a short ferry ride from Katana Fishing Port.

 Himaka Island, or Himakajima, as called by the locals, is located just off-shore of Minamichita in Aichi Prefecture.
-The island is best known for its fresh supply of seafood like octopus and blowfish, which are important ingredients for most Japanese cuisines.
+The island is best known for its fresh seafood supply like octopus and blowfish, essential ingredients for most Japanese cuisines.

-We arrived in Himaka Island just in time for lunch.
-We headed straight to Hotel Himakaso, a famous hotel in the island.
+We arrived in Himaka Island just in time for Lunch.
+We headed straight to Hotel Himakaso, a famous hotel on the island.

-When we got there, the chefs served us their best local produce, which included steamed octopus, tempura, and fried blowfish.
+When we got there, the chefs served us their best local produce, including steamed octopus, tempura, and fried blowfish.
 Having a complete seafood meal with the sound of the Mikawa Bay’s waves splashing from afar was just exquisite.
 The freshness of our seafood lunch only became more apparent.

-After our fresh seaside lunch, we visited a local seafood drying industry in the island.
-The business, which is managed by family members, specialized in octopus drying.
+After our fresh seaside Lunch, we visited a local seafood drying industry on the island.
+The business, managed by family members, specialized in octopus drying.
 We got to dry octopus ourselves!
 The family members were also kind enough to show us the process of how to properly clean freshly caught octopus, how to dress the octopus, and how to properly stretch out the octopus on a bamboo platform for drying.

 We also toured around the island to see its main attractions.
-One of it is a tourist hot spot of a port that was filled with restaurants and souvenir shops.
+One of them is a tourist hot spot of a port filled with restaurants and souvenir shops.
 Since it’s my habit to buy souvenirs, I took my time selecting one for myself.

-We eventually had to leave the island of Himaka, and its beautiful seaside waves.
+We eventually had to leave the island of Himaka and its beautiful seaside waves.
 We rode a ferry to return to mainland Aichi Prefecture.
-Upon reaching Katana Port, we travelled to Minamichita Hot Spring Resort, where we stayed overnight.
+We traveled to Minamichita Hot Spring Resort upon reaching Katana Port, where we stayed overnight.

 The travel to the resort was two solid hours long, so it was nearly dinner time when we arrived.
 That is why after checking in, we immediately gathered in one of the function rooms for a full-course, Japanese meal.